internetisaiah/title-converter/README.md

     - In Windows this could be `C:\Users\yourNameHere>`
     - In Linux this could be `/home/yourNameHere`
 </br></br>
-6. In a terminal window, navigate to your home directory, then type the following to see if you've successfully copied over the `title-converter.py` file:
+6. In a terminal window, navigate to your home directory, then type `ls` to see if you've successfully copied over the `title-converter.py` file.

-    ```
-    ls
-    ```

 6. To use the tool, type: